Summer Session

 While it is therefore impossible to state definitively that these college credits will transfer elsewhere, the following statements are true:

-• In order to make a strong case for transfer credits, a student must do well in the course and have that grade recorded.
+- In order to make a strong case for transfer credits, a student must do well in the course and have that grade recorded.
+Students are responsible for saving course syllabi and other course documentation that may later be required to evaluate their coursework for transfer.

-What if my child decides they don't like the courses they are taking?
+What if a student decides they don't like the courses they are taking?

 With the permission of the academic program director, students may be able to change classes during the first two days of the program.
 Such changes are subject to space availability and academic appropriateness.
-No schedule changes, including course drops, are possible after the first two days of the program.
+No new course registrations are possible after the first two days of the program.